brunotacca/INTRACS/docs/COMPUTING_METHODS.md

       );
 ```

-The method `compute(RawData rawData)` is the method that will be called as the raw data is being received, this method is your custom algorithm, be aware that this method will be called everytime as new rawData is being collected, however, it will wait for a call to return the ComputedData to be called again, the raw data collected is kept in a temporary queue and is fed to your method as needed.
+The method `compute(RawData rawData)` is the method that will be called as the raw data is being received, this method is your custom algorithm, be aware that this method will be called every time new rawData is being collected, however, it will wait for a call to return the ComputedData to be called again, the raw data collected is kept in a temporary queue and is fed to your method as needed.
 The return must be a `ComputedData` object, and you can find more about its details reading the class itself, here [ComputedData](https://github.com/brunotacca/INTRACS/blob/main/intracs_software/inner/entities/lib/src/entities/computed_data.dart)

-In your method class you have freedom to code as you like, you can declare private attributes, other classes, methods, etc. The only two things used by the system are the overrided attribute and method.
+In your method class, you have the freedom to code as you like, you can declare private attributes, other classes, methods, etc. The only two things used by the architecture are the overridden attribute and method.
 Here is an example to add +1 to the X value from the accelerometer:

 ```dart
   final double myNumberAddition = 1.0;